ApfelTeeSaft/Pynite/README.md

-# Pynite The first Fortnite backend written in python
+# Pynite The first Public Fortnite backend written in python

 # What does it have: